 And when it comes to using public Wi-Fi, especially for managing financial transactions, we now know that it’s not safe to use our credit cards or disclose any other personal information while out and about – hackers are a fast-growing threat.
 Using cryptocurrency helps you to stay anonymous to some extent, but what are the other ways to remain completely invisible online?

-The following five key services could significantly enhance your online anonymity and security in 2017:
+The following five essential services could significantly enhance your online anonymity and security in 2017:

 However, not all merchants accept it.
-In those cases when using a credit/debit card is the only option – extra steps should be taken.
-Using strong passwords and updating them often, ensuring the websites are trusted (double check for https), being wary of any suspicious redirects and using trusted encryption services (i.e. VPN service) to protect one’s Internet traffic are bare minimum.
+In those cases, when using a credit/debit card is the only option – extra steps should be taken.
+Use strong passwords and update them often.
+Ensure the websites are trusted (double-check for 'https') and be wary of any suspicious redirects.
+Use trusted encryption services (i.e. VPN service) to protect one’s Internet traffic.

 The app can also verify the identity of people you're messaging and the integrity of the channel they are using.
 When texting with non-Signal users, you have the option to invite them to an encrypted conversation via Signal.